garethltm/obsibrain/Microsoft Purview Data Lifecycle Management.md

 To assign your retention settings to content, use retention policies and retention labels with label policies.
 You can use just one of these methods, or combine them.

 When using retention policies and retention labels to assign retention settings to content, there are some points to understand about each.
 Listed below are just a few of the key points.
-For more information, see the article, "Learn about retention policies and retention labels" linked in the Summary and resources unit of this module.

 **Retention policies**
 - Retention policies are used to assign the same retention settings to content at a site level or mailbox level.